sakshamthakurspirelabiisc-arch/Text-Normalization/Data Generation/readme.md

 Normalized Data
 └── OP_<LANGUAGE>_<KESTREL_FILE_NO>_<CATEGORY>_<Mixed/Only>_norm.txt
 ```
-Fisrst extraction_tagging.py is used for the extraction part
+First, extraction_tagging.py is used for the extraction part,
-Second translated_tagging.py  is used for the translation part
+   second translated_tagging.py  is used for the translation part,
-Third gemini_norm.py is used for obtaining the complete normalized and unnormalized data.
+    third gemini_norm.py is used for obtaining the complete normalized and unnormalized data.